2 Days in Salzburg: Explore the Old Town and Have a Day Trip

 A walking tour of DomQuartier takes you through some of the city’s most elegant halls and rooms, exquisite galleries, and museums, providing insights into Salzburg’s history.

 You’ll also see the treasures of Salzburg Cathedral and Saint Peter’s Abbey, which are among the most precious exhibitions in the city and are literally worth millions!
+During your visit, you’ll be provided with an audio guide to help you learn about the exhibits.

 You should allow at least an hour and a half for your visit to DomQuartier, but if you’re interested in history and architecture, you may want to spend longer.
+I suggest being ready to move on to your next destination, Salzburg Cathedral, fifteen minutes before noon.

 If you decide not to purchase a Salzburg Card, you can book your entry tickets to DomQuartier, which include an audio guide, in this link.